We meet early (at 8 am) in central London where our driver will take us the the West Country.

 Following this break we head for the Globe Hotel in Warwick.

-We gather for drinks at 7:30 pm in the hotel pub followed by a three-course dinner in the dining room.
+We will gather for dinner and drinks around 7:30 pm in the hotel pub, after a long Day 1.

 Day 2